+Banking and railroad companies were among the first to offer pensions to their employees.
 But by the turn of the 20th century, several large corporations began to grow and offer pensions.
-These included Standard Oil, US Steel, AT&T, Eastman Kodak, Goodyear and General Electric, all of which had adopted pension plans before 1930.
+These included Standard Oil, U.S. Steel, AT&T, Eastman Kodak, Goodyear, and General Electric.
+All of these companies had adopted pension plans before 1930.

 Manufacturing companies were the last to adopt the new retirement plans.
-The Internal Revenue Act of 1921 helped to spur growth, by exempting contributions made to employee pensions from federal corporate income tax.
+The Internal Revenue Act of 1921 helped to spur growth by exempting contributions made to employee pensions from federal corporate income tax.

-After a few pensions began to fail, the government-enacted Employee Retirement Income Security Act (ERISA) in 1974 made pension plans more secure by establishing legal participation, accountability and disclosure requirements.
-Not to mention guidelines for vesting, limiting the vesting schedule to within 10 years or less.
+After some pension programs began to fail, the government enacted the Employee Retirement Income Security Act (ERISA).
+ERISA made pension plans more secure by establishing legal participation, accountability, and disclosure requirements.
+It also included guidelines for vesting, limiting the vesting schedule to within 10 years or less.

 With ERISA came the Pension Benefit Guaranty Corporation, which ensures employee benefits in case a pension plan fails.